Mithgol/fido2rss/README.md

 `fido2rss [options]`

-where `[options]` is a space-separated list of the following options:
+where `[options]` is a space-separated list of the following options and their values:

 ### --lock path